ebikatsudon/VTubeStudio/FAQ.md

 **Note (experimental):** It is also possible to use VTS over the internet using LAN-Over-Internet tools like _Zero Tier One_ or _Hamachi_ (free up to 5 participants).
 You could start multiple instances of VTube Studio on the “host” PC and then have people connect to them.
 Just remember to use different ports for each instance!
 Disclaimer: I have not personally tested this method, but users have reported that it works.
 Of course, there may be network delay.

+## The iOS app starts but only shows a gray screen as camera preview or shows the camera image without the tracking mask over my face.
+What do I do?

+First, close and restart VTube Studio.
+Then, restart your iPhone.
+If that doesn't help, delete VTube Studio from your iPhone entirely and re-install it.
+That should fix it.
+If not, please open a thread in the VTube Studio Discord.

 ## Can I use USB instead of WiFi to connect my smartphone?

 You can if you use an iPhone/iPad for face tracking.
 Direct face tracking data USB connection is not supported on Android.
 USB is very stable so this is the recommended way to send face tracking data.